wwoelmer/BOPRC_R_Course_Lesson_3/README.md

   pivot_wider(names_from = 'Parameter', values_from = 'Value') # then we pivot wider
 ```

 Viola!
-No warnings and our dataframe looks good!!
-Ok, now let’s make a
+No warnings and our dataframe looks good (make sure you look at
-plot of chl-a over time, but colored in by Secchi (our original goal
+it)!!
+Ok, now let’s make a plot of chl-a over time, but colored in by
-before all that data manipulation…)
+Secchi (our original goal before all that data manipulation…)

 ``` r
 ggplot(wq_wide, aes(x = as.Date(Date), y = chla_mgm3, color = secchi_m)) + geom_point() +